 Why make Kiosks accessible?

 When you welcome people who are blind and partially sighted to use your self-service kiosk, it means more people can benefit from the services you provide.
-Additionally, it has a positive impact on how consumers percieve your brand.
+Additionally, it has a positive impact on how consumers perceive your brand.

 What’s more, legislation exists in the USA and in Europe that obligates companies to provide access to their services for everyone, regardless of abilities.
 For example, in the USA, the Americans with Disabilities Act means self-service stations must be accessible for people with disabilities.
 In Europe, equivalent legislation exists with the European Accessibility Act.

-While the emphasis of these laws is around physical access to the hardware, the Web Content Accessibility Guidelines (WCAG) is more specifically relevant to the software that runs on the kiosk.
+While the emphasis of these laws is around physical access to the hardware, the Web Content Accessibility Guidelines (WCAG2) is more specifically relevant to the software that runs on the kiosk.
 By adhering to these guidelines, applications need to ensure that text is accessible to people who are blind or partially sighted.
 Using appropriate text size, accessible colours and fonts ensure the application is accessible to people who use screen readers to aid access.

 Making your self-service stations accessible is easier than you might think.
 Whether you are introducing new kiosks, or updating your existing set up.
 Assistive technology provides the toolkit you need, and Dolphin can help you implement it, to make your kiosk project a success.